b255fish/dontcallme/README.md

 ###

 - Docker Swarm
-  The container created in this way can be treated as a service and managed using Docker Swarm or Kubernetes, which functions as Container Orchestration.
+  > The container created in this way can be treated as a service and managed using Docker Swarm or Kubernetes, which functions as Container Orchestration.
+We used it by creating Virtual machine using Hyper-V.

   > The threat of cracking can be reduced by hiding the network structure through functions such as container automatic deployment/replication/load balancing/failure recovery/expansion.
 In addition, through a function called Docker Secrets, sensitive information such as passwords and SSH keys, which are serialized data, can be encrypted.